Murex d'Or

-The Murex d'Or (also known as the Golden Murex award) is a Lebanese arts award created in the year 2000.
-It was established by two Lebanese physicians, Zahi and Fadi Helou to recognize achievements in the areas of theatre, film and singing in Lebanon, the Arab region and throughout the world.
-The first Murex d'Or ceremony took place on June 4, 2000.
-The name of the award is a tribute to Phoenician Murex sea snails, which were used to dye cloth in imperial Tyrian purple.
+The Murex d'Or (also known as the Golden Murex Award) is a Lebanese arts award established in 2000.
+It was founded by Lebanese physicians Zahi and Fadi Helou to honor achievements in theatre, film, and music in Lebanon, the Arab region, and internationally.
+The first Murex d'Or ceremony was held on 4 June 2000.
+The award’s name pays tribute to the Phoenician Murex sea snail, historically used in the production of imperial Tyrian purple.